mrezabayat/iamsorush/content/posts/how-use-cpp-raw-pointer.md

-nullptr is type-safe in comparison with NULL.
-In some [cases](https://stackoverflow.com/questions/20509734/null-vs-nullptr-why-was-it-replaced), compilers confuse the type of NULL with int.
+`nullptr` is type-safe in comparison with `NULL`.
+In some [cases](https://stackoverflow.com/questions/20509734/null-vs-nullptr-why-was-it-replaced), compilers confuse the type of `NULL` with `int`.
 We can check if a pointer is null like below